Multifidelity Simulation-based Inference for Computationally Expensive Simulators: Results

 Summary statistics of the low- and high-fidelity models were the average firing rates of the excitatory and inhibitory neurons at steady state (after 2 minutes of simulation in the high-fidelity model).
 Plastic networks were considered plausible if the firing rates were between 1 and 50Hz \citep{dayan_theoretical_2001, confavreux_meta-learning_2023}.

 In this task, the low-fidelity model focuses solely on the $E$-to-$E$ and $E$-to-$I$ rules from the high-fidelity model, thereby having 12 out of the 24 parameters of the high-fidelity model.
 This setup allows us to demonstrate the performance of \method{} on problems with different parameter spaces, highlighting \method{}'s flexibility and advantages.
-We found that \method{} has better performance than NPE in terms of NLTP (Fig.~\ref{figure:task2}E).
+We found that \method{} has better performance than NPE in terms of NLTP (Fig.~\ref{figure:task2}E), although we observed a diminishing performance gain with increasing discrepancy between the number of parameters of the low- and high-fidelity models (see Appendix \ref{synaptic_dimensions}).
 Furthermore, \method{} leads to an increase of almost $30\%$ in the proportion of posterior samples within the target firing rate bounds (Fig.~\ref{figure:task2}F), reinforcing that \method{} is a practical and effective method for SBI of costly real-world simulators.